TanaySinghal/Contactless-Elevator/README.md

 ![Image of Our Full Setup](Resources/full_setup_new.png)

-We present a futuristic concept for a touchless elevator with mid-air haptics that is accessible, intuitive, and fun.
-Informed by cutting-edge human-computer interaction (HCI) research, our design features touchless tactile braille (as well as audio feedback) for the visually impaired, intuitive gestures for opening/closing doors, and a lively button magnification on hover for improved accuracy.
+We present a futuristic concept for a contactless elevator with mid-air haptics that is accessible, intuitive, and fun.
+Informed by cutting-edge human-computer interaction (HCI) research, our design features contactless tactile braille (as well as audio feedback) for the visually impaired, intuitive gestures for opening/closing doors, and a lively button magnification on hover for improved accuracy.
 Our concept aims to drive the conversation on revolutionizing today’s physical interfaces with virtual tactile interfaces.

 ## How to Play
-Please download a build from [releases](https://github.com/TanaySinghal/Touchless-Elevator/releases).
+Please download a build from [releases](https://github.com/TanaySinghal/Contactless-Elevator/releases).
 At the moment, we only have builds for Windows.

 ## How to Develop
 This was made using Unity 2019.1.14f1
-1. Clone this repository using `git@github.com:TanaySinghal/Touchless-Elevator.git`
+1. Clone this repository using `git@github.com:TanaySinghal/Contactless-Elevator.git`
 2. Open in Unity -- the source code is all yours now :)